loeken/homelab/docs/homelab-obsidian/chapter 04 - installation overview.md

 --shared-media-disk can be set to false or to a disk.
 When you only have 1 disk in your server set it to false. if you have 1 disk set it to that disk for example --shared-media-disk /dev/sdb.
 If you have more then 1 disk create a software array and set it to --shared-media-disk /dev/md0 ( or whatever your raid device is named ).

---shared_media_disk_size will specify how much of the data is allocated to the nfs server
+--shared_media_disk_size will specify how much of the data is allocated to the nfs server.
+When using --platform proxmox, it will partition the external disk and mount under /mnt/data. it will then add that to proxmox as a datastore and when creating the kvm it will add a second virtual disk and place it inside /mnt/data, you can set how big that virtual disk image should be here.

 --partition_external_shared_media_disk can be used to make terraform partition your disk and create filesystems on them.